 - Style matches the house (traditional/carriage/modern)

-- Windows look proportional from the street
+- Windows look proportional and align with the facade

 - Color matches body or trim (not “random contrast”)